PainAxis/EFTForge/README.md

 ### Workbench
 - **Grid view** - attachment slots arranged spatially on a 2D canvas mirroring the physical weapon layout (barrel, stock, optics, grip, etc.), grouped into zones (Upper, Lower, Left, Right, Extras)
 - **List view** - traditional recursive attachment tree with full slot and allowed-item resolution
-- Factory preset auto-install simulation
-- Build State Intelligence - gun display name syncs to a saved build name when the installed attachments match it exactly
+- **Build State Intelligence** - gun display name syncs to a saved build name when the installed attachments match it exactly
+- **Build Image Export** - Export button in the workbench toolbar renders the current build to a PNG for saving or sharing

+### Slot Selector
+- **Attachment Favorites** - star button on each attachment row to bookmark items; favorites sort to the top and can be filtered via a header toggle; stored in localStorage
+- **Combo Calculator** - BFS search across all valid attachment combinations for a slot, ranked by a chosen stat; results stream live with a progress indicator; installs the full combination in one click
+- **Attachment Graph** - scatter plot of all attachments for the current slot on two configurable axes (V-Recoil, H-Recoil, Ergo, Recoil Modifier); zoom, pan, cluster cycling; custom cross-weapon graphs; exportable at 4x resolution

 ### Stat Calculation
-- Real-time stats: ergonomics, recoil, weight, arm stamina, sighting range
+- Real-time stats: ergonomics, recoil, weight, arm stamina, sighting range, etc.
 - Full magazine ammo weight modeling
-- EvoErgo Engine: arm stamina drain, EvoErgoDelta, OverSwing
-- **16 hidden per-weapon stats** sourced from tarkov.dev + SPT game files: aim deviation, recoil angle, camera snap, recoil dispersion, recoil return speed, mount recoil multipliers, and more
 - Real attachment conflict detection (`conflictingItems` + `conflictingSlotIds`)

 ### Live Build Preview
 - Composite gun image generated in real-time as attachments are added or removed
-- Powered by [image-gen.tarkov-changes.com](https://image-gen.tarkov-changes.com/build) via a backend Playwright proxy
+- Powered by [image-gen.tarkov-changes.com](https://image-gen.tarkov-changes.com) via a backend Playwright proxy
 - Server-side result cache (up to 500 entries)
 - Factory configs and bare guns use static tarkov.dev images directly
 - Preview toggle to disable generation when the service is slow or unavailable

-### Attachment Compare Mode
-- Set any installed attachment as a compare baseline
-- Hover other attachments in the slot table to see live stat deltas on the ergo and recoil bars
-- Weight and EED deltas update simultaneously in the stat panel

-### Price Panel
+### Price System
 - Per-item cost breakdown for every attachment in the current build
 - Cheapest source auto-selected between trader and flea market
 - PvP / PvE flea price cache toggle (separate caches, no re-fetch on switch)
 - Per-trader loyalty level gating (LL1-4) for Prapor, Skier, Peacekeeper, Mechanic, and Jaeger
-- Price chips visible inline in the attachment tree (Workbench list view) at a glance
+- Price chips visible in the attachment table at a glance
 - Attachment selector **Buyable** filter - hides attachments your traders cannot currently sell
 - Quest unlock notes on attachments that require completing a trader task